“Boast not thyself of to morrow; for thou knowest not what a day may bring forth”

 o Do not ignore the Gospel call

 To boast of tomorrow is foolish and presumptuous because our future is in God’s hand.
-We have no right to boast of that which is not our own; not a single moment of the future is under our control.
-Yet mere mortals boast as if tomorrow were their own.
+We have no right to boast of that which is not our own – not a single moment of the future is under our control.
+Yet mere mortals live as if tomorrow belonged to them.
 They reason that there is yet time – “I will seek the Lord tomorrow”.
 But will there be a “tomorrow”?
 Will there be another opportunity to hear the Gospel and be saved?
+No one knows!

 The Book of Acts records an example of one who missed a golden opportunity to experience God’s saving grace.
 Convicted by the preaching of Paul the prisoner, Felix the Roman governor was disturbed by his own sins and impending judgment.
 But instead of turning to God and forsaking his sins, the troubled governor dismissed the matter and sent Paul away: “And after certain days, when Felix came with his wife Drusilla, which was a Jewess, he sent for Paul, and heard him concerning the faith in Christ.
 25 And as he reasoned of righteousness, temperance, and judgment to come, Felix trembled, and answered, Go thy way for this time; when I have a convenient season, I will call for thee” (Acts 24: 24-25).
 Felix chose to defer the issue of life and death to a more “convenient season”.